Greg Gutfeld

-Gregory John Gutfeld (born September 12, 1964) is an American television host, libertarian political commentator, comedian, and author.
-He is the host of the late-night comedy talk show Gutfeld!, and hosted a Saturday night edition of Gutfeld! called The Greg Gutfeld Show from May 2015 until March 2021, when it was announced the show would transition to weeknights.
+Gregory John Gutfeld (born September 12, 1964) is an American television host, political commentator, comedian, and author.
+He is the host of the late-night comedy talk show Gutfeld!, which was formerly aired on Saturday nights as The Greg Gutfeld Show from May 2015 until March 2021, when it was announced that the show would move to weeknights.

 Gutfeld is also one of five co-hosts and panelists on the political talk show The Five.
-Both of his shows air on the Fox News Channel.
-From 2007 to 2015, Gutfeld hosted the 3AM series Red Eye, a late-night talk show that also aired on the Fox News Channel.
+Both of the shows air on Fox News.
+From 2007 to 2015, he hosted the 3 a.m. series Red Eye, a late-night talk show which also aired on Fox News.

 Early life and education

-Gutfeld was born in San Mateo, California, the son of Jacqueline Bernice "Jackie" (née Cauhape) and Alfred Jack Gutfeld.
-Raised Catholic, he attended the all-boys Roman Catholic Junípero Serra High School and the University of California, Berkeley, graduating in 1987 with a bachelor's degree in English.

-In a 2009 interview, Gutfeld explained that he started to experience a change in his political thinking while he was attending college:
+Gutfeld was born in San Mateo, California to Jacqueline Bernice "Jackie" (née Cauhape) and Alfred Jack Gutfeld.
+Growing up Catholic he attended the all-boys Roman Catholic Junípero Serra High School in San Mateo.
+In 1987, he graduated from the University of California, Berkeley with a BA degree in English.
+In a 2009 interview, he said his politics changed while in college:

 Career

 After college, Gutfeld interned at The American Spectator, as an assistant to conservative writer R. Emmett Tyrrell.
 He then worked as a staff writer at Prevention magazine and as an editor for various Rodale Press magazines.
 In 1995, he became a staff writer at Men's Health.
 He was promoted to editor-in-chief of Men's Health in 1999.
-A year later, he was replaced by David Zinczenko.
+In 2000, he was replaced by David Zinczenko, a publisher.

-Gutfeld then became editor-in-chief of Stuff, then owned by Dennis Publishing.
+Gutfeld then became editor-in-chief of Stuff, at the time owned by Dennis Publishing, a British company.
 During his tenure, circulation increased from 750,000 to 1.2 million.
 In 2003, Gutfeld hired several dwarfs to attend a conference of the Magazine Publishers of America on the topic of "buzz", with instructions to be as loud and annoying as possible.
-The stunt generated publicity but led to Gutfeld being fired soon afterward; he then became head of "brain development" at Dennis Publishing.
+The stunt generated publicity but led to Gutfeld being fired soon afterwards; he then became "director of brand development" at Dennis Publishing.
 He edited the company's Maxim magazine in the U.K. from 2004 to 2006.
-Gutfeld's contract expired without renewal after losses in readership under his tenure.
+His contract expired without renewal after losses in readership under his tenure.

 Gutfeld was one of the first posting contributors to The Huffington Post, from its launch in 2005 until October 2008.
 Frequent targets of his commentaries included Huffington Post colleagues Deepak Chopra, Cenk Uygur, and Arianna Huffington.